scriptnull/oss-checklist/checklist.md

 ## Release Phase
 - [ ] Package software in CI or manually in local
 - [ ] Publish in registries (npm, docker hub etc.) or markets (Android store, App Store etc.)
+- [ ] Create the release version, description, link for downloading the release etc. in release page ( example: Github release page)

 ## Post-release
 - [ ] Publish the blog post